A Spectacular Weekend on Whidbey Island, WA – I Am Smitten!

 Additionally, Jenn Jurriaans will be my guest on a future episode as well.
 She is the co-owner of several restaurants on the island Prima Bistro, Saltwater, and Seabiscuit Bakery along with her chef husband Sieb.
 Jenn and I enjoyed a wonderful conversation and we talked about the restaurant business, family, travel and how they managed to survive COVID lockdowns during the Pandemic.
 Their team pulled together and their story is quite inspiring!

 I hope you enjoy this suite of episodes which allows me to dive a little deeper into a destination rather than cover it in just one episode!
+What better way to learn more about a special destination than from the people who live there!

 Remember to sign up to receive an episode summary when our episodes are published every two weeks!